-These nutrient-rich nuts are one of the best sources of selenium, a mineral that plays an essential role in the production of thyroid hormones.
+These nutrient-rich nuts are one of the best sources of selenium, a mineral that plays an in the production of thyroid hormones.
 Alterations in thyroid function can lead to several adverse side effects such as fatigue, weakness, and weight gain.

 In your 40s

 This fermented soy product is high in phytoestrogens, a plant compound that imitates the effects of estrogen in the body.
 Because estrogen levels begin to decline with age, eating foods like tempeh hormone levels as you get older.